mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 personal land yacht

 This wind-powered vehicle is used on worlds with typically flat terrain and reliable winds.
-It is capable of traversing great distances with favourable winds but while a passenger can be carried, its cargo capacity while doing so is non-existent.
+It is capable of traversing great distances with favorable winds but while a passenger can be carried, its cargo capacity while doing so is non-existent.

 EQUIPMENT AND WEAPONS Wind powered.
 No weapon.